John Riccitiello

-John Riccitiello (/rɪkɪˈtɛloʊ/) is an American business executive who is chief executive officer (CEO) of Unity Technologies.
-Previously, he served as CEO, chief operating officer and president of Electronic Arts, and co-founded private equity firm Elevation Partners in 2004.
-Riccitiello has served on several company boards, including those of the Entertainment Software Association, the Entertainment Software Rating Board, the Haas School of Business and the USC School of Cinematic Arts.
+John Riccitiello (/rɪkɪˈtɛloʊ/) is an American business executive.
+Previously, he was chief executive officer, chief operating officer and president of Unity Technologies, Electronic Arts, and co-founded private equity firm Elevation Partners in 2004.
+Riccitiello has sat on several company boards, including those of the Entertainment Software Association, the Entertainment Software Rating Board, the Haas School of Business and the USC School of Cinematic Arts.

 Early life and education

 John Riccitiello was born in Erie, Pennsylvania.
 He earned his Bachelor of Science degree from the University of California, Berkeley's Haas School of Business in 1981.

 Career

-Early in his career, Riccitiello worked at Clorox and PepsiCo, and served as managing director of the Häagen-Dazs division of Grand Metropolitan.
+Early in his career, Riccitiello worked at Clorox and PepsiCo, and was managing director of the Häagen-Dazs division of Grand Metropolitan, during which time he spearheaded an advertising campaign which successfully broke Häagen-Dazs into the European market.
 He was named president and chief executive officer (CEO) of Wilson Sporting Goods, as well as chairman of MacGregor Golf, in late 1993.
-He then served as president and CEO of Sara Lee Corporation's Sara Lee Bakery Worldwide unit, from March 1996 to September 1997.
+He then was president and CEO of Sara Lee Corporation's Sara Lee Bakery Worldwide unit, from March 1996 to September 1997.

-Riccitiello joined video game company Electronic Arts (EA) in October 1997, initially serving as president and chief operating officer until 2004.
-He left the company to co-found and serve as partner of Elevation Partners, a private equity firm specializing in entertainment and media businesses, along with Roger McNamee and Bono.
-Riccitiello returned to EA to serve as CEO from February 2007 to March 2013, when the board of directors accepted his resignation because of the company's financial performance.
-Following EA, he worked as an advisor to startup companies and became an early investor in Oculus VR.
+Riccitiello joined video game company Electronic Arts (EA) in October 1997, initially as president and chief operating officer until 2004.
+He left the company to co-found and be a partner of Elevation Partners, a private equity firm specializing in entertainment and media businesses, along with Roger McNamee and Bono.
+Riccitiello returned to EA as CEO from February 2007 to March 2013, when the board of directors accepted his resignation because of the company's financial performance.
+Riccitiello's time as CEO was mired with controversy for EA, with EA being voted the worst company in America two years in a row by Consumerist.
+EA's reputation suffered due to the increased adoption of unpopular business practices like microtransactions and always-online DRM causing problems with a number of releases, such as SimCity, as well as a lawsuit around allegedly monopolistic behaviour for their football and basketball games.
+Riccitiello was a strong proponent of including these types of mechanics to increase profitability, once suggesting in a 2011 stockholders meeting adding microtransactions to Battlefield that would require paying "a dollar to reload," suggesting that "it's a great model" and a "substantially better future for the industry."
+In 2025, former CEO of industry rival Activision Bobby Kotick said "[Activision] would have paid for Riccitiello to stay a CEO forever" because they "thought he was the worst CEO in games."

+Following EA, Riccitello worked as an advisor to startup companies and became an early investor in Oculus VR.